pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

     Click the **Sink to MySQL** card, and you can see the Changfeed running status in a pop-up window, including checkpoint, replication latency, and other metrics.

-9. If you have performed [full load data](#full-load-data) using Dumpling, you need to restore the GC time to its original value (the default value is `10m`) after the sink is created:
+9. If you have [loaded the existing data](#load-existing-data-optional) using Dumpling, you need to restore the GC time to its original value (the default value is `10m`) after the sink is created:

 {{< copyable "sql" >}}